SmokeyStack/adk/README.md

 # Add-on Development Kit

-This Add-on Development Kit is essentially just me messing around with ways to create add-ons for Minecraft without touching JSON.
-It also uses Regolith to export the files to the Minecraft Directory.
+This Add-on Development Kit allows you to create add-ons without writing JSON!
+It is similar to Forge's MDK for Minecraft: Java Edition

 ## Installing ADK